Sailboats To Go » Canoe Sponsons Sold Here - Free Shipping!

 *Free shipping is for lower 48 States.
 Shipping to Canada is usually $30 - $50 (US) by Priority Mail.
 Go ahead and order and we will contact you for approval of shipping charges.
 Made in North America, so no duty.

 See the black sausages bolted to this canoe on each side?
-Those are Ethafoam sponsons -- rugged foam flotation strips.
+Those are Radisson sponsons -- rugged foam flotation strips.

 When this picture was taken, the canoe was already 7 years old and had been stored outside the whole time, including in northern winters.
 The sponsons are still in great shape, despite long exposure to the weather.

-Each canoe sponson is 9 feet long by 4 inches high.
-They are sold in pairs, with mounting bolts included.
+Each Radisson canoe sponson is 9 feet long by 4 inches high.
+They are sold in pairs, with mounting bolts included if you choose.

 Sponsons also help a little with stability, provide a nice rub-rail (bumper) when you are alongside a dock or another canoe, and help deflect spray and waves when motoring or sailing fast or sitting low in the water due to heavy load.
 Helps to keep fingers from getting mashed when you bump sideways into a dock or other boat.